 GET /ws?csrf-token=U1e7Zk8mxu9HWVAQQFIVGkR5n0bVE59pq+LYwwbl7YPTrGaF3FySb0hexZhxWlg+LT+DAtBiVvbg32x3 HTTP/1.1 Host: foo.com Upgrade: websocket Connection: Upgrade Sec-WebSocket-Key: dGhlIHNhbXBsZSBub25jZQ== Sec-WebSocket-Version: 13

 The bit we’ll focus on here is the

-Anti-CSRF tokens are effective against CSRF attacks.
+Anti-CSRF tokens, if you decide to use them, are effective against CSRF attacks.
 However, it might not be immediately clear how to safely deliver the token to the user of your WebSocket endpoint.

 Providing it in the handshake response isn’t useful.
 At that point, the WebSocket connection is already open and there’s nothing left for the token to secure.

 Here are two options for delivering the token to your users:

 - Embed the token into one of the HTML pages of your web application.